-A flurry of letters between Mary Johnson Sessions and various suitors shows how relationships blossomed in the era before online dating sites.
+A flurry of letters between Mary Johnson Sessions and various suitors show how relationships blossomed in the era before online dating sites.
 After regretfully informing a progression of hopeful young men that she would not pursue a further relationship with them, Mary found true love in Francis Sessions.
 The couple wed in 1847 and spent their honeymoon in Niagara Falls and Montreal.
 They went on to travel extensively and to promote art and art instruction in Columbus; their art collection formed the basis for the Columbus Museum of Art's collection.
 Mary was the daughter of Worthington settlers Achsa and Orange Johnson.

 Other touching romances blossomed among Worthington residents through the years.
-An article in the October 6, 1932, "Worthington News" describes a whirlwind courtship.
-Titled "5 Day Romance Ends in Marriage: Local Boy Surprises Friends and Relatives," the article tells how Richard Keller traveled as a single man to East Pittsburgh, Pennsylvania to visit his uncle.
+An article in the October 6, 1932 "Worthington News" describes a whirlwind courtship.
+Titled "5 Day Romance Ends in Marriage: Local Boy Surprises Friends and Relatives," the article tells how Richard Keller traveled as a single man to East Pittsburgh, Pennsylvania, to visit his uncle.
 On Thursday, September 22, Richard's uncle introduced him to a Mary Catherine Duffy and by the following Tuesday the two had filed their applications for a marriage license.
-They were married on Saturday, October 1, and remained married for the rest of their lives.
+They were married Saturday, October 1, and remained married for the rest of their lives.